Programmes

 Honorary awards

 The University makes a number of honorary awards, usually at the doctoral level, each year to persons who have distinguished themselves in any field, to those who have rendered support to the University, and to those who have given distinguished service to the University.
-Over the years, the University has become known as a leading source for the recognition of leadership and achievement, and for that reason the proportion of honorary degrees awarded is larger than at many other universities.
+Over the years, the University has become known as a leading source for the recognition of leadership and achievement of African leaders in particular, and for that reason the proportion of honorary degrees awarded is larger than at many other universities.

-In addition, the University extends to some faculty members and others associated with the University the privilege of incorporating a degree earned elsewhere so that they may also be awarded the same degree of the University, a process that can also be undertaken through VAE assessment.
-All such awards are made by invitation only and self-nomination of candidates is not accepted.
+The University also extends to some faculty members and others associated with the University the privilege of incorporating a degree earned elsewhere so that they may also be awarded the same degree of the University, a process that can also be undertaken through VAE assessment.